Flooding effects around Brisbane.

 - Flooding of a nearby creek.

 - Inadequate street drainage (or blocking).

 - Surface water not being able to exit from the property quickly enough.

 - Trapping of water on a property due to fencing and/or other obstacles.

 - Fall of the land causing water to accumulate.

 Effects flooding has on properties, buildings and owners

 - Movement of buildings.

 - Limit or stop access to a property.

 Flooding of any sort, can cause movement of buildings to varying degrees.
-This is often dependant on the period of time flooding has occurred also the type of soil.
+This is often dependant upon the period of time flooding has occurred also the type of soil.